 What is your name and business name and how long have you been lashing?

-My name is Megan Thomas, owner of Eye Love Lashes, lashes by Megan Thomas.
+My name is Megan Thomas, owner of Megan Thomas Lash Academy.
 I gained my Classic Eyelash Certification in December 2015.
 It’s gone so fast since then, but on the other hand, it feels like I have been lashing for so much longer!